rust-lang/cargo/src/doc/config.md

 name = "..."
 email = "..."

-# By default `cargo new` will initialize a new git repository.
+# By default `cargo new` will initialize a new Git repository.
 This key can be
-# set to `none` to disable this behavior.
+# set to `hg` to create a Mercurial repository, or `none` to disable this
+# behavior.
 vcs = "none"

 # For the following sections, $triple refers to any valid target triple, not the